speedment/speedment-doc/pages/datastore.md

 " %}

 ### Optimizing for Low Cardinality
-**Requires Speedment Enterprise 1.1.15 or later.** If you have a column in your database with a very low cardinality, you can get faster load and query times if you mark it as a "Low Cardinality" column in the Speedment Tool.
+**Requires Speedment HyperStream 1.1.15 or later.** If you have a column in your database with a very low cardinality, you can get faster load and query times if you mark it as a "Low Cardinality" column in the Speedment Tool.

 {% include image.html file="low_cardinality.png" url="https://www.speedment.com/" alt="Mark Column as Low Cardinality in Speedment Tool" caption="Mark Column as Low Cardinality" %}